-UK Educational System: UK students specialize in a subject area in high school and continue that focus at the university.
-For example, a student majoring in history will have focused on history and done an "Advanced Level" (A-Level) exam in this subject in high school, then exclusively take history classes for the degree.
-This is very different from most US colleges and universities, where students spend much of their first two years doing general education classes in a variety of subjects.
+UK Educational System: UK students generally start to specialize in a subject area in high school and continue that specific focus at the university.
+For example, a student majoring in history will have focused on history and done an "Advanced Level" (A-Level) exam in this subject prior to beginning at the university and will then exclusively take history classes for the degree.
+This is very different from the liberal arts approach of most US colleges and universities, where students spend much of their first two years doing general education classes in a wide variety of subjects.
+There curriculum.UK students typically complete "Advanced Level" (A-Level) examinations prior to enrolling at a U.K. university in what is typically considered "year 13" of their education.
+Based on that we'd say that Advanced Levels and code "1" are the first two years of a degree and codes "2" and "3" are the final two years.

-Course Level: Because students come in with a specialization, University of Winchester follows a three-year plan.
+Course Level: The University of Winchester follows a three-year plan.
 Classes (known as "modules") are divided into three levels: 4, 5, and 6.
 Level 4 modules are for first year students.
 Level 5 and level 6 are considered second and final year modules respectively.
 Because of the system described above, only Level 4 modules are considered introductory, or lower division.
 Level 5 modules are generally upper division, and Level 6 are advanced upper division.
 Many level 5 and level 6 Winchester modules have prerequisites; you must have taken a similar class at UW-Eau Claire in order to take these classes.
 In general, you will want to take level 4 modules unless you are taking modules in your major.